-This data were obtained from the Arizona Department of Health Services COVID-19 webpage and reflect conditions in Arizona as of July 3, 2020.
+This data were obtained from the Arizona Department of Health Services COVID-19 webpage and reflect conditions in Arizona as of August 7, 2020.

 This information is intended to help guide our response to the outbreak.
 It is not intended to predict how this pandemic will evolve.
 Rather, this model extrapolates what might occur if current conditions remain unchanged.
 As regional authorities and healthcare providers respond, their actions are expected to mitigate the worst consequences of this pandemic.

 Updated August 7, 2020

 Disclaimer: This information represents my personal views and not those of The University of Arizona, the Zuckerman College of Public Health, or any other government entity.
 Any opinions, forecasts, or recommendations should be considered in conjunction with other corroborating and conflicting data.
 Updates can be accessed at https://publichealth.arizona.edu/news/2020/covid-19-forecast-model.

 For the week ending August 2nd, 7066 new Covid-19 cases were diagnosed in Arizona (Figure 1).
 However, this tally likely undercounts the actual number of new cases owing to persistent reporting delays.
 For example, last week’s tally has been upwardly revised this week by 25% from 8917 to 11129 cases.
 On a positive note, this revision was half the size of last week’s.
 The case count from two weeks ago, the week ending July 19th, has also been revised upwards by 9% this week.